In 1984 one person started something that would have a major effect on Welsh music, Welsh attitudes and the way English people perceive the Welsh.

 Under the guise of Hen Wlad fy Mamau (this time the title of the band, rather than the title of the release), came another album on Crai in 2001.
 Entitled ‘Anhrefn Post-Punk Post-House Post-Welsh’ it was an 18-track compilation of remixes, demos, live tracks and new songs, almost as if it was putting a lid on the past.

-Nowadays you’ll find Rhys Mwyn working as an agent for ELO and a host of Welsh artists, he did head the Crai label for a few years and managed The Gogz as well as girl band TNT.
+A decade on you’d find Rhys Mwyn working as an agent for ELO, Viv Albertine (ex Slits), Steve New (Rich Kids) and a host of Welsh artists, he did head the Crai label for a few years and managed The Gogz as well as girl band TNT.

 Interview excerpted from Northern Ireland‘s MERE PSEUD MAG #3 circa 1989 Transcribed 1/98 by Dan Sabater (firstname.lastname@example.org)